Umarhayat9855/nuki-webstore-assignment/REPORT.md

 - **Test Coverage**: Achieved **93%+ coverage** on backend routes (auth, cart, products) using Jest with mocked Prisma client for isolation.

 ## Future Improvements
+- **UI Refinement**: With more time, I would further polish the interface to **exactly match** Nuki's website, including pixel-perfect spacing, animations, and micro-interactions.
+The current design captures the aesthetic direction but could benefit from additional refinement.
 - **Testing**: Adding end-to-end tests (e.g., Cypress or Playwright) would verify the full user flow from login to checkout.
 - **Security**: Implement CSRF tokens and rate limiting to prevent abuse.
-- **Real Product Images**: Replace placeholder images with actual Nuki product photography.
+- **Real Product Images**: Replace placeholder images with actual Nuki product photography from their CDN.